Neuro Wellness Philosophy...

 Carrie Sullivan, MSOTR/L

-Carrie received a B.S. in Health Science from Saint Mary’s College of California in 1989 and a M.S. in Occupational Therapy from San Jose State University in 1991.
-Over the last 25 years, she has worked with individuals who have been affected by stroke and brain injury in the inpatient, outpatient and home settings.
+Carrie received a B.S. in Health Science from Saint Mary’s College of California and a M.S. in Occupational Therapy from San Jose State University.
+For more than 20 years, she has worked with individuals who have been affected by stroke and brain injury in the inpatient, outpatient and home settings.
 She has taken extensive coursework and handling intensives under the guidance of Waleed Al-Oboudi, MOTR/L, author of the Neuro-IFRAH® approach.
-Carrie continues to study and take coursework in the areas of physical and mental wellness, nutrition, mindfulness, yoga and myofascial release.
+Carrie continues to study and take coursework in the areas of physical and mental wellness, nutrition, mindfulness, therapeutic yoga and myofascial release.
 Most important, she believes that her best "teachers" have been and will continue to be her patients…